 3. The last serving gNB provides UE context data.

-4. The gNB completes the resumption of the RRC connection.
+4/5.
+The gNB and UE completes the resumption of the RRC connection.

+NOTE: User Data can also be sent in step 5 if the grant allows.

-5. If loss of DL user data buffered in the last serving gNB shall be prevented, the gNB provides forwarding addresses.
+6. If loss of DL user data buffered in the last serving gNB shall be prevented, the gNB provides forwarding addresses.